What is Somatic Therapy?

 Somatic comes from the greek word 'soma' meaning of the body.
 Somatic therapy works on the basis that much of our trauma and conditioning is held in the body (if you have read The Body Keeps The Score you'll be familiar with much of the research that underpins this).

-One of the main tools I use that underpins the work I offer is Focalizing and I am pleased to announce that I will be co-training Practitioner Training for this from Feb 2021.
+One of the main tools I use that underpins the work I offer is Focalizing and I am pleased to announce that I will be co-training another Practitioner Training for this from May 2021.
 I will be co-training this with Nick Werber the Programme Director for the Focalizing Institute.

 Focalizing is a somatic healing technology that enables participants to completely reinvent their lives by resolving the barriers that prevent them from experiencing their fullest potential of well-being and joy.
 These barriers can be in the form of conditioned thinking, traumatic experiences, stress, depression, sexual and intimacy barriers and more.
 Once these blocks have been brought to resolution, Focalizing takes on the form of a creative tool that supports participants to access levels of awareness that allow them to act and make decisions that are deeply informed by their body and whole being.